 An eye exam involves a series of tests to evaluate your vision and check for eye diseases.
-Your eye doctor may use a variety of instruments, shine bright lights directly at your eyes and request that you look through an array of lenses.
+Your eye doctor is likely to use various instruments, shine bright lights at your eyes and request that you look through an array of lenses.
 Each test during an eye exam evaluates a different aspect of your vision or eye health.

 Why it's done

 An eye exam helps detect eye problems at their earliest stage — when they're most treatable.
 Regular eye exams give your eye care professional a chance to help you correct or adapt to vision changes and provide you with tips on caring for your eyes.
 And an eye exam might provide clues to your overall health.